loftwah/brandsync/design.md

 * **Ruby and Rails**: Stay current with the latest stable releases.
 * **Deployment**: Leverage AWS ECS with Fargate for efficient container management, S3 for robust image storage, and RDS for a resilient PostgreSQL database.

-> \[!NOTE] Ensure all images are processed to meet individual platform requirements, guaranteeing a seamless and consistent user experience.
+> **Note**: Ensure all images are processed to meet individual platform requirements, guaranteeing a seamless and consistent user experience.

 ## Conclusion